 A condition with the presence of a single X chromosome and no homologous X or Y chromosome, so the individual has a total of 45 chromosomes, is known as Turner syndrome.
 Down syndrome is a change in one arm of a chromosome.
 Cri du chat syndrome is due to a chromosome deletion.
 Fragile X syndrome is due to a break or a gap in a chromosome.

-- 14. An XXY person asks the nurse what this genetic disorder is called.
-What is the nurse's best response?
-This disorder is \\\\\ syndrome.
+- 14. What genetic disorder is the result if an individual possesses an XXY chromosome configuration?

 - a.
 Turner

 - b.
 Klinefelter

 - c.
 Down

 - d.
 Fragile X

 Individuals with at least two X chromosomes and one Y chromosome in each cell (47 XXY karyotype) have a disorder known as Klinefelter syndrome.
 A condition with the presence of a single X chromosome and no homologous X or Y chromosome, so the individual has a total of 45 chromosomes, is known as Turner syndrome.
 Down syndrome is a trisomy.
 Fragile X syndrome is due to a break or a gap in a chromosome, not an extra chromosome.

-- 15. A patient has severe mental retardation caused by a deletion of part of chromosome 5.
-What genetic disorder will the nurse see documented in the chart?
+- 15. A patient demonstrates severe mental retardation caused by a deletion of part of chromosome

+- 5. What genetic disorder will the nurse see documented in the chart?

 - a.
 Prader-Willi syndrome

 - b.
 Down syndrome

 - c.
 Cri du chat syndrome

 - d.
 Trisomy X

 Cri du chat syndrome means "cry of the cat" and describes the characteristic cry of the affected child.
 Another symptom of the disorder is mental retardation.
+The disease is caused by a deletion of part of the short arm of chromosome 5.
 Prader-Willi syndrome is characterized by short stature, obesity, and hypogonadism.
-Down syndrome does cause mental retardation, but is due to chromosome 21, not chromosome 5.

-Trisomy X can result in mental retardation, but is due to an extra X chromosome.
+Down syndrome does cause mental retardation but is due to chromosome 21, not chromosome 5.
+Trisomy X can result in mental retardation but is due to an extra X chromosome.